GoogleChrome/web.dev/src/site/content/en/fast/compress-images/index.md

 and don't be afraid to dial down the quality&mdash;the visual results are often very good and the filesize savings can be quite large.

 {% Aside %}
-Note: Note that quality levels for different image formats are not directly comparable due to differences in algorithms used to encode the image: quality 90 JPEG will produce a very different result than a quality 90 WebP.
+Note that quality levels for different image formats are not directly comparable due to differences in algorithms used to encode the image: quality 90 JPEG will produce a very different result than a quality 90 WebP.
 In fact, even quality levels for the same image format may produce visibly different output based on implementation of the compressor!
 {% endAside %}